Olympics-Swimming-Ecstatic Aussie coach goes viral with medal-worthy celebrations | Sports-Games

 - Japan

-As Titmus reached for the wall to dethrone her American rival in the 400m freestyle, Boxall burst into a frenzy of exuberant celebrations, punching the air and darting around the spectator gantry.
 While the 20-year-old Titmus was being congratulated by her fellow swimmers, the crowd was mesmerized by Boxall as he leaped in the air, tore off his mask, and screamed ecstatically, headbanging with his surfer-like hair tumbling around him.

-"It just came out ...
-When I saw the race unfolding I couldn't keep it in," he told Australia's Seven networks.
-He said he started frantically shaking the barrier just like his childhood hero, American wrestler 'The Ultimate Warrior', used to do to the ring.
-"Arnie executed it to perfection.
-So when I saw it starting to build, I thought 'here we go'," he said.
-"I need to apologize, I took my mask off by mistake and it just ripped.
-I just lost it in the moment."
+"Yeah, I lost it," he told reporters.

+"I think I went outside of my body.
+I just lost it.
+I've been with this girl five years, you know, having a dream together."
+Asked if anyone had objected to his exuberant display, Boxall said: "Americans might not like it, I don't know, but they jump around as much as me ...
+I can't help it."

+"I just don't turn off and that's probably why I let it out."
+He said Titmus executed the race perfectly.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)